 - Discovery and planning – Our crisis plans are grounded in exhaustive research.
 We work with clients to understand the realities – fair and unfair – of the industry landscape, as well as to obtain relevant documents, processes and background information.

-- Plan creation – We build tailored plans for each client that might include:
+- Crisis plan creation – We build tailored crisis plans for each client that might include:

 - Objectives and plan determinations